shyamsn97/hyper-nn/README.md

 **Note: This library is experimental and currently under development - the flax implementations in particular are far from perfect and can be improved.
 If you have any suggestions on how to improve this library, please open a github issue or feel free to reach out directly!**

 `hyper-nn` gives users with the ability to create easily customizable [Hypernetworks](https://arxiv.org/abs/1609.09106) for almost any generic `torch.nn.Module` from [Pytorch](https://pytorch.org/docs/stable/generated/torch.nn.Module.html) and `flax.linen.Module` from [Flax](https://flax.readthedocs.io/en/latest/flax.linen.html).
-Our Hypernetwork objects are also `torch.nn.Modules` and `flax.linen.Modules`, allowing for easy integration with existing systems
+Our Hypernetwork objects are also `torch.nn.Modules` and `flax.linen.Modules`, allowing for easy integration with existing systems.
+For Pytorch, we make use of the amazing library [`functorch`](https://github.com/pytorch/functorch)

 <p align="center">Generating Policy Weights for Lunar Lander</p>